The diaphragm is sometimes also known as the cap.

 Advantages

-- You can put the diaphragm in place any time before you have sex (extra spermicide may be needed).
+- You can put the diaphragm in place any time before you have sex.

 - You can re-use the diaphragm after careful washing with water.

-- It is useful for women who wish to avoid hormones.
+- It is useful if you want to avoid taking hormones.

 - You need to have a check-up at least once a year to make sure it still fits.

-- You must leave the diaphragm in place for at least six hours after sex, but must not leave it in for more than 24 hours.
+- You must leave the diaphragm in place for at least 6 hours after sex, but must not leave it in for more than 24 hours.

-- It does not protect against sexually transmitted infections.
+- It does not protect you against sexually transmitted infections (STIs).